innocenzi/DiscordPresenceUI/README.md

 # Installation

-Download the [last release](https://github.com/hawezo/DiscordPresenceUI/releases) or use the [always up-to-date link](http://hawezo.legtux.org/dev/dpui/DiscordPresenceUI.zip).
+Download the [latest release](https://github.com/hawezo/DiscordPresenceUI/releases/latest) or a [direct link](http://hawezo.legtux.org/dev/dpui/DiscordPresenceUI.zip).

 Extract the archive in `C:\Program Files\` or in your `Documents` folder.